nothepeople/drcr/README.md

 - Result: Pulse > LagrangianKsp > CostKsp

 - Note: The following paper proposed a heuristic algorithm to solve the DRCR problem, but cannot offer optimality guarantee.
 In addition, the scalability of this heuristic algorithm is extremely poor.
+We also implemented this approach.
 Many test cases with only 1000 nodes may run forever.
 Therefore, we do not include the results in the paper.

-"Celso C. Ribeiro and Michel Minoux.
-A Heuristic Approach to Hard Constrained Shortest Path Problems.
+Celso C. Ribeiro and Michel Minoux.
+"A Heuristic Approach to Hard Constrained Shortest Path Problems."
 Discrete Applied Mathematics.
-1985."
+1985.

 # SrlgDisjoint DRCR